 Modes are some of the most exotic scales in modern music.
 In fact, they predate all of the major and minor scales that we know.

 All modes are built from the C Major scale.
-Each number of the move corresponds to the scale degree which it is built off of.
+Each number of the move corresponds to the scale degree on which it is built.

 In this article, we will discuss the fifth mode, the Mixolydian guitar mode.